Mental Health

 Self-care nourishes and strengthens our minds, body, and souls.
 The purpose of this is so that we can enrich ourselves to better show up for our responsibilities and our community.

-If we come from a place of self-indulgence, it's easy to get swept away by our egos and our emotions.
+If we come from a place of self-indulgence, it’s easy to get swept away by our egos and our emotions.
+Self-indulgence is often related to coping with denied emotions, leading individuals to seek relief through compulsive behaviours.
 As a result, we do more harm to ourselves and others.
 For example, instead of taking a proactive approach to mend a relationship, you indulge in your anger and end up burning a bridge that could’ve been saved.

 How to practice true self-care